-- Sagamore and Bourne bridges built between 1933-1935 through the National Industrial Recovery Act, to replace a smaller drawbridge built in 1912. - Decades of seasonal and year around traffic volume increases add wear and tear.
+- Sagamore and Bourne bridges built between 1933-1935 through the National Industrial Recovery Act, to replace a smaller drawbridge built in 1912, which also impeded marine traffic in the canal. - Decades of seasonal and year around traffic volume increases add wear and tear.
 Exposure to salt and chemicals leads to deterioration of the concrete deck and some steel members of the bridges.
 As a result, increased maintenance and major rehab projects become more frequent. - During 2009, in the face of massive public outcry over multi-hour, off-season backups during construction work, the Canal Area Regional Traffic Task Force was created to build consensus on transportation needs related to ongoing traffic congestion at the two canal bridges.
-The Cape Cod Chamber was an original member. - The 2011 Cape Cod Regional Transportation Plan proposes a study to focus on the future of canal crossing.

-- In 2014, MassDOT created the Working Group for the Cape Cod Canal Transportation Study, of which the Chamber is a member.
-Funds and commissions transportation study - 2016, Army Corps begins analysis of the bridges - 2018, MASSDOT releases roadway and multimodal recommendations - 2019, MASS DOT includes the Canal Area Transportation Study in the Capital Improvement Plan; Cape Cod MPO includes the study in its Regional Transportation Plan; ACE expected to release results of its bridge analysis
+The Cape Cod Chamber was an original member. - The 2011 Cape Cod Regional Transportation Plan proposes a study to focus on the future of canal crossing. - In 2014, MassDOT created the Working Group for the Cape Cod Canal Transportation Study, of which the Chamber is a member.
+Funds and commissions transportation study - 2016, Army Corps begins analysis of the bridges - 2018, MASSDOT releases roadway and multimodal recommendations - 2019, MASS DOT includes the Canal Area Transportation Study in the Capital Improvement Plan; Baker administration releases its transportation bond bill including in Section 2A authorization for the Canal Area plan. - 2019, Cape Cod MPO includes the study in its Regional Transportation Plan; - 2019, USACE releases their Major Rehabilitation Evaluation Report (MRER) recommending replacement of both Bourne and Sagamore bridges, and enters into public comment period for finalization of the MRER.